OMW Lancer Review – OMG this is good.

 The moderate flex on the deck was enough to take away harsh road vibrations but not too much to jeopardize its stability at high speed.
 Along with the added stability of the larger 7″ wheels, the lower riding height also gives you peace of mind that an occasional stone or stick won’t cause a wipeout.
 Additionally, these wheels are pretty special because they have more traction than the majority of all-terrain wheels.
 Maybe it’s due to the tread pattern.
 They stick to the tarmac like glue, again, not only adding to stability but also making it fun to do hard carving on.

 Together, these factors made OMW a board that is incredibly comfortable for fast riding.
 We often found ourselves accelerating to 28 mph or 45 km h without realizing it.
-And getting to the 34 mph or 55 km h top speed wasn’t a scary ordeal on the Calvary.
+And getting to the 34 mph or 55 km h top speed wasn’t a scary ordeal on the Cavalry .

-Also, it appeared that the Calvary was configured for greater top speed rather than torque.
+Also, it appeared that the Cavalry was configured for greater top speed rather than torque.
 Meepo Hurricane Vader, which has a lower maximum speed but an insane torque that takes off from a standstill, is a nice counter-example.
-Instead of being thrilling, Calvary was more comfortable, with a gentle, smooth start followed by an equally comfortable acceleration up to the top speed.
+Instead of being thrilling, Cavalry was more comfortable, with a gentle, smooth start followed by an equally comfortable acceleration up to the top speed.

 It goes without saying that changing to 6″ wheels or even street wheels will increase torque while lowering the peak speed.
 Plus, using smaller wheels will make carving more enjoyable and the board more responsive.